 There is plenty of evidence by now about what might be causing exertion intolerance and unfortunately it’s not merely subjective, i.e. something which feels unpleasant but isn’t harming you.
 I’m trying to describe how ME works in practice, not write a polemic about its causes, but it helps now that scientists are corroborating my experience in their labs that I can talk about what’s happening to me without worrying that I’m merely anatomising a massive delusion.
 There are numerous documented biological dysfunctions, though their ultimate cause is still unclear, and you tend to find different dysfunctions in different patients, which suggests that we’re dealing with a category of disease rather than a single illness.
 But for whatever reason, the end result seems to be that ME sufferers don’t produce enough energy via aerobic respiration (1).
 It builds up very slowly, like trickle charging a battery, so there may be enough at rest but with activity it runs out far sooner than it’s supposed to, which probably leads to excessive reliance on anaerobic respiration.
 Even in healthy people anaerobic respiration is inefficient, messy and painful, and the longer it goes on the more problems it creates for aerobic respiration to mop up afterwards, which healthy people can deal with but pwME cannot.

-Far from being a sloth’s charter or the refuge of an ‘exercise phobia’(4), it’s actually very frustrating when you can’t do anything you want to do and when effort is counterproductive to improvement, and most people kick against their limits and do more than is good for them.
+Far from being a sloth’s charter or the refuge of an ‘exercise phobia’(4), it’s actually very frustrating when effort is counterproductive to improvement and you can’t do anything you want to do, and most people kick against their limits and do more than is good for them.
 And like most pwME, and this is the second major point I wanted to make, I find that if I challenge my limits too severely this harm isn’t just confined to PEM which can be convalesced off and left behind.
 My baseline (the amount I can do without incurring PEM) diminishes, so my limits become even tighter and it’s even easier to fall foul of them and so on (5).

 This is the principal cause of deterioration.
 I don’t know exactly why it happens, but in practice it works a lot like a bank account.
 You’re receiving a small daily energy income in a current account, which has a low ceiling so that you can never save up very much in it even if you don’t spend anything, and this is funded by the interest from a capital sum in a savings account.
 If you spend your current account balance you go into the red and incur punitive overdraft charges, even trivial further expenditures become disproportionately costly, and to pay off the debt you have take a chunk out of your savings capital.
 And of course when you erode your capital in this way it generates less interest for you to live upon so you can’t rebuild your savings and you’re more likely to get overdrawn again and so on and so on.